 For radio, I conduct interviews, gather sound, edit and track scripts.
 For television, I work behind the scenes to help on-air talent become better field reporters.
 I help draft scripts and, when needed, shoot video.

 As a journalist-in-residence at the University of Nebraska-Lincoln, I also serve as a resource for journalism students and faculty.
 I speak to journalism classes on the diversity issues in journalism.

-As a Washington-based reporter, most recently for the Boston Globe, I focused on politics, Congress and national elections.
-Before arriving in the nation's capital, I traveled to Laos for a reporting fellowship with the International Center for Journalists, producing a report on the unexploded U.S. bombs that kill or seriously injure 300 people each year.
+As a Washington-based reporter for the Boston Globe, I focused on politics, Congress and national elections.
+Before arriving in the nation's capital, I completed a reporting fellowship that took me to Laos to report on the unexploded U.S. bombs that kill or seriously injure 300 people each year.
 At the Sacramento Bee, I covered the policy, politics and human consequences of the health care system.
 I also served a tour of duty in Iraq for McClatchy Newspapers during the peak of violence.

 In my backpack, you'll find all the tools required by a hands-on digital journalist: a video-ready SLR camera, an iPad, a broadcast-quality audio recorder and a laptop loaded with all the software needed to edit and produce multimedia storytelling, as well as build and code websites.

-I'm a strong believer in giving back to our communities.
-I've been a longtime national leader of the Asian American Journalists Association, serving on the national board.
-As the national chair of AAJA's MediaWatch program, I serve as the organization's chief watchdog and spokesman for fair and accurate news coverage of our communities.
-I am a devoted mentor, helping young journalists pursue and navigate careers.
-I'm a volunteer instructor for JCamp, a free journalism bootcamp for aspiring high school journalists.
+I'm a longtime national leader of the Asian American Journalists Association.
+As the national chair of AAJA's MediaWatch Committee, I've served as the association's chief watchdog and spokesman for fair and accurate coverage of our communities.
+I am a devoted mentor to young journalists pursuing and navigating their careers.

 To see where I've worked and what I've done, please take a look at my resume.